Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 Why Shared Reading Matters

 For instance, a teacher introduces a historical text about the Romans.
-Because the teacher decodes words like "aqueduct" and "centurion", the pupils avoid cognitive overload.
+Because the teacher decodes words like "aqueduct" and "centurion", the learners avoid cognitive overload.
 The teacher then draws a relational graphic organiser to map the Roman social hierarchy.
-The pupils use this visual aid to discuss the text.
-The abstract concept of social class becomes a concrete diagram, allowing all pupils to engage in analysis regardless of their decoding abilities.
+The learners use this visual aid to discuss the text.
+The abstract concept of social class becomes a concrete diagram, allowing all learners to engage in analysis regardless of their decoding abilities.

 Shared Reading Strategies